Surfperches/Seaperches — Family Embiotocidae

 Size: Up to 17 inches and 4 1/2 pounds (a 9-year-old fish); most caught from piers are less than 14 inches in length.
 Two fish share the title of California record fish at a weight of 4 lb 2 oz.
 One was caught in Morro Bay in 1995 and the second was caught in Oxnard in 1996.

-Range: Bahia Santa Rosalia, central Baja California to Bodega Bay, Sonoma County.
+Range: Bahia Santa Rosalia, central Baja California, to Bodega Bay, California.
+Common from Punta Blance, central Baja California, to San Francisco.

-Habitat: Shallow-water, sandy-shore areas where markings blend with the wave churned environment (although some feel a large population lives in deeper water.)
+Habitat: Typically found in the surf zone, shallow-water, sandy-shore areas where markings blend with the wave churned environment (although some feel a large population lives in deeper water.)
+Recorded to a depth of 262 feet.
 Primarily feeds on sand crabs; also bean clams and small mussels.

 Piers: Barred surfperch are common at almost all sandy-shore, oceanfront piers, north to the Pacifica Pier.
 Best bets: Imperial Beach Pier, Crystal Pier, Oceanside Pier, Huntington Beach Pier, Hermosa Beach Pier, Malibu Pier, Ventura Pier, Goleta Pier, Gaviota Pier, Pismo Beach Pier, Avila Pier, Cayucos Pier and San Simeon Pier.
 Quite a few are also taken further north, especially at the Seacliff Pier, Santa Cruz Wharf and at the Pacifica Pier.